| Title: | The Free Algebra |

 The Jacobi identity, satisfied by any associative algebra, is

-and the left hand side is returned by jacobi()
+and the left hand side is returned by jacobi(), which should be

 zero (for some definition of “zero”).